-Message group Description References Unregistering for notifications The client unregisters for notification of changes on the print queue.
-[MS- RPRN] (section 3.1.4.10.2) Disconnecting from a print queue The client closes its handle to the printer object.
+Message group Description References

+Unregistering for notifications

+Disconnecting from a print queue The client closes its handle to the printer object.
 [MS- RPRN] (section 3.1.4.2.9)

 It is common for clients to listen for notifications from more than one thread.
 Therefore, the sequence of steps for unregistration for notifications can be observed on the network multiple times.